 Caring for Potted Ocotillo Plants

 Water lightly as necessary to keep the soil moist – but only until the roots are established.
 Thereafter, be extremely careful about overwatering ocotillo in containers.
 Like all succulents, ocotillo is prone to rot in damp soil.
-As a general rule, water only when the top 2 to 3 inches of soil is dry.
+As a general rule, water only when the top 2 to 3 inches (5 to 7.6 cm.) of soil is dry.
 Never allow the pot to stand in water.